 The ongoing pandemic will be under constant review both locally, nationally and within the home and this policy can be subject to change at any time, unfortunately at times with no notice: –

 - A new outbreak/or suspected outbreak at the home.

 - A new outbreak locally which gives the home cause for concern.

 - New guidelines issued by Public Health England / Department of Health & Social Care/ Local authority or any other governing body who has the right to do so.

 - Staff, residents, and visitors will be notified of any change by email or telephone.

 We have introduced a strict guidance for visitors which will help us to safeguard our residents and staff from possible contamination of the virus: –

-For anyone who choses not to take the LFT test prior to the visit: –
+For anyone who has not taken the LFT test prior to the visit: –

 - Socially distanced visits only to take place once an individual and setting risk assessment has taken place.

 - Visits to take place at the window of or within the designated visitor room.
-Furniture will be set out to allow residents and staff to be able to socially distance 2 meters from each other during the visit.
-A visiting screen will be used to assist social distancing.
+A visiting screen will be used to assist social distancing where needed.
 The room and all furniture will be disinfected between visits.